resgateio/resgate/README.md

     "bufferSize": 8192,

     // Header authentication resource method for web resources.
-    // Prior to accessing the resource, this resource method will be
+    // Prior to accessing the resource, this resource method will be called,
-    // called, allowing an auth service to set a token using
+    // allowing a service to set a token using information such as the request
-    // information such as the request headers.
+    // headers.
     // Missing value or null will disable header authentication.
     // Eg. "authService.headerLogin"
     "headerAuth": null,

+    // Header authentication resource method for WebSocket connections.
+    // Prior to responding to a WebSocket connection, this resource method will
+    // be called, allowing a service to set a token using information such as
+    // the request headers.
+    // Missing value or null will disable WebSocket header authentication.
+    // Eg. "authService.headerLogin"
+    "wsHeaderAuth": null,

     // Encoding for web resources.
     // Available encodings are: